Baseball roundup: Gering splits pair of games in Chadron Legion tournament

 In other games, Gordon lost a tough 1-0 decision as Chadron’s Broc Berry struck out 16 of 21 batters.

-Gordon scored eight runs in the fifth inning build a 10-3 lead over Gering.
+Gordon scored eight runs in the fifth inning to build a 10-3 lead over Gering.

-Tanner Gartner started things for PVC by reaching on an error in the first and came to score on a wild pitch.
+Tanner Gartner started things for PVC by reaching on an error in the first and scored on a wild pitch.
 Gering added a run in the second as Mason Gaudreault singled and courtesy runner Boston Gable scored on a wild pitch.

 Gordon made it 2-1 with a run in the third and tied the game at 2-2 with a run in the fourth.